 Pecans add a nice plant-based protein boost along with healthy fats, so they’re great for making vegan meals well-rounded.
 They’re also a great source of fiber, so they’re good for digestion, as well as copper and zinc.
 Pecans have thiamine (or vitamin B1) that helps your body convert carbohydrates into energy.
 That makes them GREAT for eating after a big meal!

 Cashews are an excellent source of copper and a good source of magnesium, manganese, vitamin K, phosphorous and zinc.
+Learn more about How (and Why!) to Soak Cashews in this post.
 Don’t you love a dessert that does good for your body?

 Topping Vegan Pecan Pie